What is CompTrain?

 Does CompTrain provide anything other than workout programming?

 If you want to unlock your full potential, your mental game is just as important as your fitness.
 CompTrain athletes understand this and are committed to developing their mental toughness.
-We have a lot of resources to help you: Much of our blog content focuses on mindset, and we publish weekly mindset emails and biweekly CompTrain Radio episodes that focus on the mental game.
+We have a lot of resources to help you: Much of our blog content focuses on mindset.
 Our YouTube channel and Instagram page are also great resources for mindset content.
 Once a year, we also host a training camp where athletes have the opportunity to work directly with Ben Bergeron and the rest of the CompTrain staff.

 Does CompTrain provide any nutrition information?